zeam-foundation/ZEAM-Foundation-Corporate-Docs/README.md

 This folder contains the legal and structural formation documents for ZEAM Foundation LLC — the entity responsible for holding and enforcing the Immutable Core, Protocol Set, and Intellectual Property (IP) portfolio that underpin the ZEAM architecture.

 ZEAM Foundation is not a startup.
-It is the root-level sovereign structure behind a post-capital cognition and governance system.
+It is the root-level structure.

 ## Purpose